Castle Cary railway station: History

 Castle Cary station was originally on the Wilts, Somerset and Weymouth Railway, a railway that linked the Great Western Railway (GWR) at Chippenham with Weymouth.
-The line was authorised in 1845, was acquired by the GWR in 1850, reached Castle Cary on 1 September 1856, and was completed throughout in 1857.
+The line was authorised in 1845, was acquired by the GWR in 1850, reached Castle Cary on 1 September 1856 (the day on which the station opened), and was completed throughout in 1857.

 For the remainder of the 19th century, the GWR's principal route from London Paddington station to Exeter, Plymouth and Penzance was an indirect one via Bristol Temple Meads (the so-called Great Way Round).
 However, in 1895 the GWR directors announced that new lines were to be constructed to enable trains to reach Exeter, Plymouth and Penzance in a shorter time.
 The first stages involved improvements to the Berks and Hants Extension Railway and the Wilts, Somerset and Weymouth Line which reduced the distance from London to Castle Cary by 14.25 mi and provided double track throughout.

 This was followed by the construction of the Langport and Castle Cary Railway, which was opened from Castle Cary to the existing Bristol to Exeter line at Cogload Junction in 1906.
 This transformed Castle Cary from a station on a secondary north to south line, to one on a main east to west route.
 The route resulting from these improvements and extensions forms the current London to Penzance line.

 The station was awarded the Small Station of the Year award in the National Rail Awards 2007.

+The station underwent a major restoration in 2026, including reopening the ticket office, relocating the ticket office and repainting the station into original GWR colours, as well as new toilets.